Hong Kong Celebrates The Bruce Lee Legacy

-The museum exhibition jointly organized with the Bruce Lee Foundation runs until July 2018 and contains 600-plus items of fascinating Bruce Lee memorabilia plus a 75-minute documentary called The Brilliant Life of Bruce Lee with archival footage and interviews with his contemporaries.
+The museum exhibition, jointly organized with the Bruce Lee Foundation, runs until July 2018 and contains 600-plus items of fascinating Bruce Lee memorabilia plus a 75-minute documentary called The Brilliant Life of Bruce Lee with archival footage and interviews with his contemporaries.

 Easily accessible via the Hong Kong subway (MTR) system, the Hong Kong Heritage Museum is located at Sha Tin in the area known as the New Territories, formally rural land adjacent to the border with mainland China that is now home to huge residential apartment complexes.
-Parethentically, admission is usually free to Hong Kong museums on Wednesdays.
+Parenthetically, admission is usually free to Hong Kong museums on Wednesdays.

 Born in San Francisco but growing up in Hong Kong, Lee died suddenly at age 32 in Hong Kong on July 23, 1973.
-The son of a Chinese opera actor, Bruce Lee was a child star who got his first acting gig at three months old in a film called Golden Gate Girl.
+The son of a Chinese opera actor, Bruce Lee was a child star who got his first acting gig at 3-months-old in a film called Golden Gate Girl.

 Lee studied Wing Chun under grandmaster Ip Man (who is the subject of several recent Hong Kong biopics currently available on Netflix) and later created his own style, Jeet Kune Do (“the way of intercepting the fist”) which is now known as Jun Fan Jeet Kune Do after Bruce Lee’s Chinese given name.
-Lee taught martial arts in the U.S. before returning to Hong Kong when his Hollywood career stalled in the early 1970s after the one-season run of The Green Hornet TV series, in which he famously played the title character’s crime-fighting partner Kato.
+Lee taught martial arts in the U.S. before returning to Hong Kong when his Hollywood career stalled in the early 1970s after the one-season run of The Green Hornet TV series, in which he famously played the title character’s crime-fighting partner, Kato.

-Picture taking isn’t permitted inside the exhibition area for copyright and other reasons, but visitors to the museum will learn a great deal about the beloved martial arts icon who is credited with igniting interest in kung fu and and other disciplines around the world, and who was also an avid reader, poet, and philosopher.
+Picture taking isn’t permitted inside the exhibition area for copyright and other reasons, but visitors to the museum will learn a great deal about the beloved martial arts icon who is credited with igniting interest in kung fu and other disciplines around the world, and who was also an avid reader, poet, and philosopher.

 According to daughter Shannon Lee, the collection contains “Bruce Lee’s persona writings, costumes, library collection, training equipment and other artifacts specially selected for this exhibition…[which] marks the first time that the Bruce Lee Foundation and my family have loaned such a large amount of my father’s personal effects to a major exhibition anywhere in the world.”